kuszmaul/graveyard/README.md

 - [x] buckets physical size should be computed, not stored (to save 8 bytes).

+- [x] erase

+- [ ] make sure that after enough inserts, rehash occurs.
+(Right now, a sequence of alternating erases and inserts can cause the table to never get rehashed, and the graveyard properties won't be maintained.)

 - [ ] Implement emplace for map where the mapped_type doesn't need to be constructed.
 - [ ] Is it buying anything to have a search_distance instead of an explicit tombstone value?